Blender Addon API Reference¶

 step()¶

 When running in background mode, this function must be called repeatedly in your script's main loop.
-It processes all pending commands from the queue.
-In GUI mode, this function has no effect as commands are processed automatically by a timer.
+It pumps the Blender job scheduler and processes any pending legacy main-thread commands from the queue.
+In GUI mode, the same scheduler is pumped automatically by a Blender timer so asynchronous user jobs, priority main-thread system operations, cooperative cancellation checkpoints, and terminal result recording continue while Blender owns the event loop.

 Example for background mode: